-- (A) The PBA shall select a reasonable number of PBA Grievance Representatives, and shall furnish to the state and keep up-to-date a list of employees authorized as Grievance Representatives.
-The state will not recognize a grievance or staff representative whose name does not appear on the list.
-The PBA shall furnish to the state and keep up-to-date a list of PBA Staff Representatives.
-Where PBA representation is requested by an employee, the representative shall be a person designated by the PBA. - (B) Where PBA representation is not requested by the employee, the PBA shall be notified of, and be given an opportunity for a Staff Representative to be present at meetings concerning the grievance.
+- (A) The PBA shall furnish to the state and keep up-to-date a list of PBA authorized Staff Representatives.
+The state will not recognize a Staff Representative whose name does not appear on the list. - (B) The PBA shall select a reasonable number of PBA Grievance Representatives.
+The PBA shall furnish a list which includes the name, official class title, name of employing agency, and specific work location of each employee designated to act as a PBA Grievance Representative.
+The state will not recognize a Grievance Representative whose name does not appear on the list.
+Where PBA representation is requested by an employee, the representative shall be a person designated by the PBA. - (C) Where PBA representation is not requested by the employee, the PBA shall be notified of, and be given an opportunity for a Staff Representative to be present at meetings concerning the grievance.